FREQUENTLY ASKED QUESTIONS

 The Memorial Launch is conducted from our dedicated launch site in Sheffield.
 If this site is unsuitable for a launch due to adverse conditions, we have a dozen other sites across the UK where we can launch at short notice as an alternative.

 These launch sites have been selected because they offer suitable prevailing weather conditions to allow us to launch on as many days as possible.
 They are also areas where there are minimal other airspace users, meaning we don't have to coordinate with local Air Traffic Control.

 Can I attend the launch?
 Do I have to attend the launch?

 What happens on the day of a Memorial Launch?

-By default, we look to release the scattering vessel on its journey into space at around 11am on the launch day.
-If you are attending the launch and would prefer an alternative time, we’ll find a schedule that suits you.
+By default, we look to release the scattering vessel on its journey into space at around 11am on the launch day, although this may vary slightly depending on conditions on the day.
 Our team will arrive at the launch site around an hour before launch to unpack equipment, set up the tracking system and prepare to fill the balloon.

 Filling the balloon with the lighter-than-air gas that will lift the scattering vessel into space usually takes around half an hour.
 Once the balloon is filled, the team will seal it off and activate the cameras which will capture the flight and the moment of release.
 After a final systems check, we'll launch the vessel into the air.